 Nicole Sassu, Ph.D.

-Prior to joining the firm, Dr. Sassu worked under a multimillion-dollar research grant from the National Institutes of Health, where she generated a library of glycosphingolipid analogs.
+Nicole’s research background is in medicinal and process chemistry.
+Nicole received her doctorate at the University of Connecticut working in the Howell lab.
+While at UConn, Nicole worked under a multimillion-dollar research grant from the National Institutes of Health, where she generated a library of glycosphingolipid analogs.
 These immunostimulatory compounds were explored as both cancer therapies and vaccine adjuvants.
-While at Boehringer Ingelheim, Dr. Sassu developed a novel, titanium-free method of generating chiral N-substituted ketimines.
+Nicole also gained industrial experience as an intern at Boehringer Ingelheim in the process chemistry department.
+Under the guidance of Dr. Jonathan Reeves, Nicole developed a novel, titanium-free method of generating chiral N-substituted ketimines.
 These compounds are considered highly useful synthetic intermediates for stereoselective induction of asymmetry in active pharmaceutical ingredients.

 - Presenter, Synthesis of Carbohydrate Modified Analogs of α-Galactosyl-ceramides for Th1 Biased iNKT Cell Activation, Gordon Research Conference: Organic Reactions and Processes, 2017

 - Presenter, Synthesis of Naphthyridine/Azaquinolone Analogs for the Disruption of TNR Expansions in the Base Excision Repair Mechanism, ACS Meeting, 2013